gbih/net451-tests/README.md

 Step 1.
 Clone this entire repo.

 Step 2.
-Build
-From the project root (containing the solution file)
+Build from the project root (containing the solution file)

 ```shell
 $ dotnet restore